 Most employees don’t intentionally take files outside the firewall—when they do, it’s typically in the name of efficiency.
 Ensuring your internal video sharing systems are easy to find and easy to use with a mobile device can mitigate many unintentional security lapses.

-Modern video content management systems are typically built to integrate with existing learning management systems (LMS) and identity providers, including Active Directory and SAML.
-Many VCMS providers also offer developer APIs to allow you to perform custom authentication and integration and automate user management.
+Video platforms are typically built to integrate with existing learning management systems (LMS) and identity providers, including Active Directory and SAML.
+Many video platforms also offer developer APIs to allow you to perform custom authentication and integration and automate user management.

 With these connections in place, your administrators don’t need to create, distribute, and manage custom credentials for employees to access and stream video to their mobile devices.